 What Makes a Crime “Domestic”?

 A domestic relationship is defined under Oklahoma law as between a current or former spouse, a present spouse of a former spouse, a parent, a foster parent, a child, a person otherwise related by blood or marriage, a person with whom the accused is in a dating relationship, an individual with whom the accused has a child, a person who formerly lived in the same household as the accused, or a person living in the same household as the accused. (see 21 O.S. § 644(D)(2))

-Collin W. Rockett provides unparalleled representation as a domestic abuse attorney in Oklahoma City, OK.
+Rockett Law Office provides unparalleled representation for those charged with domestic abuse crimes in Oklahoma.
 At Rockett Law Office, you are more than just a name on a file.
-Collin handles each domestic abuse case with the individual attention to detail that every client deserves.
-Many domestic abuse cases involve “he said – she said” situations, requiring in-depth investigation of the claims made by the alleged victim.
-To protect his clients and their rights, Collin investigates each domestic abuse case thoroughly.
+Our Oklahoma domestic abuse attorney handles each domestic abuse case with the individual attention to detail that every client deserves.
+Many domestic abuse cases involve “he said – she said” situations, requiring an in-depth investigation of the claims made by the alleged victim.
+To protect our clients and their rights, our Oklahoma domestic crimes attorney investigates each domestic abuse case thoroughly.
 He builds a defense for his clients, and advises them, based on an in-depth investigation of all claims made by the alleged victim and the State.
 If you face charges of domestic abuse, call Rockett Law Office today at (405) 529-6005 to set up a free initial consultation.